masogit/am-browser-doc/docs/features/builder/graph.md

 ### Attached View

-Attach a graph with a View, then you can click an element.
-A page will pop up and show filtered records.
+Attach a graph with a view and then can click an element, a page will pop up and show filtered records.
 You can input Field and select Value to configure the filter.
 >If you input aggregation AQL, it will display some columns, **Value** is one of the columns.

 >**Field** is one of the columns in the View.